waheedwilya/AnnualVacationCanvassing/replit.md

 - Designed to be swapped for PostgreSQL implementation in production

 **Design Decision**: The storage layer uses an interface pattern to allow easy switching between in-memory storage (development/testing) and PostgreSQL (production) without changing business logic.

+**Seniority Calculation**: Vacation entitlement is calculated dynamically using `calculateVacationWeeks()` from `shared/utils.ts` based on the worker's joining date.
+This ensures consistent calculation between frontend display and backend validation.
+The legacy `weeksEntitled` field in the database is currently ignored but could be deprecated in a future update.

 ### Authentication and Authorization